How to pray salah

 Then repeat a second sujud in the same way.
 Say the following 3 times:

-12. The second rak‘ah (unit of prayer)
+10. The second rak'ah (unit) of prayer

-Sitting for Tashahhud
+Sitting for tashahhud

-13. Tashahhud (testimoney of faith)
+11. Tashahhud (testimoney of faith)

-After reciting the Tashahhud
+After reciting the tashahhud

-If your prayer has more rak‘ahs (units of prayer), say “Allahu Akbar” and stand up to start the next rak‘ah (steps 5–11).
-If this is your last rak‘ah, stay seated and move on to finish the prayer.
+If your prayer has more rak'ahs (units) of prayer, say "Allahu Akbar" and stand up to start the next rak'ah (repeat steps 2–9).

 Not sure how many rak'ahs are in each prayer?
 Here's a quick guide:

-14. Send peace on the Prophet (Salawat)
+12. Send peace on the Prophet (Salawat)

-Say a special prayer to send peace and blessings on the Prophet Muhammad (ﷺ).
+Say a special prayer to send peace and blessings on the Prophet Muhammad ﷺ.

-15. Make a personal du‘a (optional)
+13. Make a personal du'a (optional)

-You can now take a quiet moment to make a du‘a before ending the prayer.
-This is a personal prayer where you ask Allah (SWT) for anything — like help, forgiveness, guidance, or peace.
+You can now take a quiet moment to make a du'a before ending the prayer.
+This is a personal prayer where you ask Allah (SWT) for anything, like help, forgiveness, guidance, or peace.

 You can make du'a in your own language or in Arabic.